tanaikech/taking-advantage-of-Web-Apps-with-google-apps-script/README.md

 The detailed information can be seen at [the official document](https://developers.google.com/apps-script/guides/web#deploy_a_script_as_a_web_app).

-Please set this using the new IDE of the script editor.
+Please set this using the script editor.

 1. On the script editor, at the top right of the script editor, please click "click Deploy" -> "New deployment".
 2. Please click "Select type" -> "Web App".